-An Absolute Pardon (also known as an expungement), if granted, results in complete erasure of your official criminal record.
+An Absolute Pardon (also known as an expungement/erasure/full pardon), if granted, results in complete erasure of your official Connecticut adult criminal record.
 You may apply to the Pardons Board for an Absolute pardon three (3) years after the date of the disposition of your most recent misdemeanor conviction and/or five (5) years after the date of the disposition of your most recent felony conviction.

-A Certificate of Employability indicates that the applicant is employable, making it illegal for an employer or prospective employer to deny employment based on the applicant’s criminal record alone.
-A Certificate of Employability also indicates that a person is suitable to hold certain types of licenses.
-A Certificate of Employability does not expunge the conviction/s from your record.
+A Certificate of Employability, also known statutorily as a Provisional Pardon or Certificate of Rehabilitation, is for employment and licensing purposes only.
+It is an official State document certifying that despite your criminal history, you should not be prevented from getting a job or a license and makes it illegal for an employer or prospective employer to deny employment based on your criminal history alone.
+A Certificate of Employability does not expunge conviction(s) from your record.
 Persons granted will receive a ‘Certificate of Employability’ from the Pardons Board.

 What about cases or charges that were ‘nolled’?

-If you have a case that was “nolled”, you are not eligible to apply for any type of pardon until the nolle has cleared.
-A nolle remains for a period of thirteen months after the date of disposition by the court.
+If you have a case that was “nolled,” you are not eligible to apply for any type of pardon until the nolle has cleared.
+A nolle remains for a period of thirteen (13) months after the date of disposition by the court.

 How can I get a pardon application?